 Is it possible to educate people without scaring them?

-That’s the line I’m trying to find in my articles and awareness activities.
-I decided to come across as humorous, because I think if the content’s funny, people will carry on reading it, and if I manage to throw in a little education too, then my job is done.
+That’s the line I’m trying to find when writing my articles and planning awareness activities.
+I made the decision to come across as humorous, because I think if the content’s funny, people will carry on reading it, and if I manage to throw in a little education too, then my job is done.
 When I started teaching security, people said they were already bored of hearing the same instructions again and again.
-But I asked myself: Have they read a real personal and catchy story?
+But I asked myself: have they read a real personal and catchy story?
 Probably not.
 So, I started writing them.
 When people come and say they read my article and started caring, that makes me so proud.
 Education must be fun, entertaining, short.
-Six-hours-long cybersecurity instruction videos just don’t work.
+Six-hour long cybersecurity instruction videos just don’t work.

 Do you think the popular series Mr. Robot could also be a good source of educational material?